-Kristen Loerch Sipala spent most of her legal career as defense counsel in medical malpractice cases, defending hundreds of doctors, nurses and hospitals.
+Kristen Loerch Sipala spent most of her legal as defense counsel in medical malpractice cases, defending hundreds of doctors, nurses and hospitals.
 Now, armed with important knowledge and experience, she represents people who were seriously injured as the result of medical error.

 “Helping those in need was much of what drew me to Kline & Specter,” says Sipala, who joined the firm in 2009.
 In her years of civil defense work, Sipala worked on many medical malpractice cases and was co-counsel in some 20 trials.